sonusindhu/mark-one/examples/Forms/TextInput.md

   <TextInputExample />
 ```

-isRequired example: The optional `isRequired` property is set, which causes an asterisk denoting that the field is required appears next to the label.
+Required selection example: The optional `isRequired` property is set, which causes an asterisk denoting that the field is required appears next to the label.
 The `labelPosition` prop is set to `POSITION.TOP.`
 ```jsx
   import { useState } from 'react';
   const TextInputExample = () => {